Azure/Azure-Sentinel/Playbooks/Get-Microsoft-Covid19-Indicators/readme.md

+Microsoft released threat indicators related to Covid19 as described at https://www.microsoft.com/security/blog/2020/05/14/open-sourcing-covid-threat-intelligence/

-These playbooks ingest threat indicators related to Covid19 published by Microsoft in the Azure Sentinel github into the ThreatIntelligenceIndicator table of an Azure Sentinel workspace.
+These playbooks automate the ingest of these threat indicators into the ThreatIntelligenceIndicator table of an Azure Sentinel workspace.